harshamalhotra/existingDS-gitlab/doc/commits.md

 ### Amending

-If you need to amend your commit in order to follow the above conventional commit guidelines, reference the [Git guidelines on rewriting history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
+If you need to amend your commit in order to follow the above commit message guidelines, reference the [Git guidelines on rewriting history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).

 A typical workflow is as follows: